HomeServicesOfAmerica/respondable/README.md

 Clone this repo and open `example/demo.html` in your browser to test it out.

 ## Contributing
 Contributions are welcome!
-Should you decide to contribute we ask you:
+Should you decide to contribute we ask that you:
 - Write code that our linter doesn't hate.
 - Write tests that cover any new code and update tests if changes were made to existing code.
-Code coverage should stay above 90%.
+We would love it if code coverage stayed at 100%.